matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

   - name: Julian M. Salt-Ducaju
     orcid: 0000-0001-5256-8245
     equal-contrib: false
-    affiliation: "1, 2"
+    affiliation: "2, 3"
 affiliations:
- - name: Faculty of Engineering (LTH), Lund University, Sweden
+ - name: Department of Computer Science, Faculty of Engineering (LTH), Lund University, Sweden
    index: 1
  - name: Wallenberg AI, Autonomous Systems and Software Program (WASP), Sweden
    index: 2
+ - name: Department of Automatic Control, Faculty of Engineering (LTH), Lund University, Sweden
+   index: 3
-date: 8 December 2022
+date: 19 December 2022
 bibliography: paper.bib

 ---

 # Summary
 A Cartesian impedance controller is a type of control strategy that is used in robotics to regulate the motion of robot manipulators.
 This type of controller is designed to provide a robot with the ability to interact with its environment in a stable and compliant manner.
-Impedance control increases the safety in contact-rich environments by establishing a mass-spring-damper relationship between the external forces acting on the robot and the variation from its reference of a set of coordinates that describe the motion of a robot.
-As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing that a human operator can interact with the robot, such as manually guiding it.
+Impedance control increases the safety in contact-rich environments by establishing a mass-spring-damper relationship between the external forces acting on the robot and the variation from its reference defined by a set of coordinates that describe the motion of a robot.
+As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing a human operator to interact with the robot, such as manually guiding it.

 In this package, we provide a C++ implementation of a controller that allows collaborative robots:

 1. To achieve compliance in its Cartesian task-frame coordinates.
 2. To allow for joint compliance in the nullspace of its task-frame coordinates.
-3. To be able to apply desired forces and torques to the environment of the robot, e.g. for direct force control.
+3. To be able to apply desired forces and torques to the environment of the robot, *e.g.*, for direct force control.

 This package can be used in any torque-controlled robotic manipulator.
-Its implementation in Robot-Operating-System (ROS) integrates it into `ros_control` [@ros_control] and can automatically utilize the URDF description of the robot's geometry.
+Its implementation in Robot Operating System (ROS) integrates it into `ros_control` [@ros_control] and can automatically utilize the URDF description of the robot's geometry.

 # Statement of Need
 Modern robotics is moving more and more past the traditional robot systems that have hard-coded paths and stiff manipulators.
 Many use-cases require the robots to work in semi-structured environments.
 These environments impose uncertainties that could cause collisions.
 Furthermore, many advanced assembly, manufacturing and household scenarios such as insertions or wiping motions require the robot to excert a controlled force on the environment.
 Finally, the robot workspace is becoming increasingly shared with human workers in order to leverage both agents and allow them to complement each other.

-A compliant control implementation for robotic manipulators is a valid solution for robots in contact-rich environments.
+An implementation of compliant control for robotic manipulators is an attractive solution for robots in contact-rich environments.
 To cover the wide variety of tasks and scenarios, we think that it needs to fulfill the following criteria:

 1. Dynamically adapt the end-effector reference point.
-2. Dynamically adjust the robot's impedance (i.e. its ability to resist or comply with external forces).
+2. Dynamically adjust the robot's impedance (*i.e.*, its ability to resist or comply with external forces).
-3. Apply commanded forces and torques (i.e. a wrench) with the end-effector of the robot.
+3. Apply commanded forces and torques (*i.e.*, a wrench) with the end-effector of the robot.
 4. Command a joint configuration and apply it in the nullspace of the Cartesian robotic task.
 5. Execute joint-space trajectories.

-A complete implementation of compliance for torque-commanded robotics manipulators is not available, and the existing solutions can only be used for a single type of robotic manipulator:
+A complete implementation with respect to items 1-5 above of compliance for torque-commanded robotic manipulators is not available, and the existing solutions can only be used for a single type of robotic manipulator:

 |                            | KUKA FRI controller | franka_ros | libfranka | **This package** |
 |----------------------------|:-------------------:|:----------:|:---------:|:------------:|